dmcclimans/FlickrAlbumSort/Readme.md

 FlickrAlbumSort is a Windows application to sort the photos within your Flickr albums.

-You can, of course, sort the photos in your albums directly on Flickr, by going to the Flickr Organizr and selecting "Arrange".
-The problem is that Flickr doesn't provide the a way to set a persistent sort order for the album.
+Flickr allows you to sort the photos in your albums by going to the Flickr Organizr and selecting "Arrange".
+Unfortunately this does not set a persistent sort order for the album.
 Things done in the Organizr are always one-off operations.
 If you add additional photos to the album they are always added to the end.

 FlickrAlbumSort helps you deal with this by providing a simple and convenient way to sort multiple albums with just a few mouse clicks.
 You still have sort your albums every time